What is a golf simulator?

 How Much Does A Golf Simulator Cost?

-Depending on your budget and needs, a decent golf simulator can cost you between $3,000-$20,000, or higher if you want all the bells and whistles.
+The cost of a golf simulator depends on a lot of factors, but depending on your budget and needs, a decent golf simulator can cost you between $3,000-$20,000, or higher if you want all the bells and whistles.

 Good thing is you get to make the call on how much you want to spend.
 If you need some ideas, we challenged our team to build golf simulator setups with budgets of $3,000, $5,000, $10,000 and $20,000.
 Check out each to see which golf simulator might work best for your needs.